nautobot/nautobot-app-golden-config/docs/navigating-golden.md

 The golden configuration plugin settings can be found by navigating to `Plugins -> Settings` button.
 Select one of the Settings, under the `Golden Configuration` section.
 Since Golden Configuration Plugin version 1.0, the plugin allows for multiple settings to be configured by the User.
 Each of the settings, has the individual repositories and configuration details, as well as the scope.
-You could use a combination of settings to customize Your Configuration Compliance behaviour.
+You could use a combination of settings to customize Your Configuration Compliance behavior.
 Settings have a name and a weight.
 The weight parameter indicates the priority of given Settings - the higher the weight, the device matching the scope defined will be assigned to the scope.
 At the same moment, each device will be matched up to maximum of only one `Settings.` In case of the same weight, the sorting is performed by the name.